pgbouncer/pgbouncer/doc/config.md

 ## Section [users]

+This section contains key=value lines like

+    user1 = settings

-This contains key=value pairs where the key will be taken as a user name and the value as a libpq connection string style list of key=value pairs of configuration settings specific for this user.
+where the key will be taken as a user name and the value as a list of key=value pairs of configuration settings specific for this user.
+Example:

+    user1 = pool_mode=session

 Only a few settings are available here.

 ### pool_mode